 Figure 10.
 Discontinuities by sand.
-The discontinuities are located between 22-35 mm, 55-70 mm and 90-105 mm.
+The discontinuities were located between 22-35 mm, 55-70 mm and 90-105 mm.

-Severals true and false alarm hits were detected in this test, this alarms are related to the kind of discontinuity, the reject of the weld bead is justified, even by its aspect.
+Several true and false alarm hits were triggered in this test, this alarms are related to the kind of discontinuity, the reject of the weld bead is justified, even by its aspect.